Aldridge: Industry and commerce

 In Aldridge, there are several factories with several large industrial estates in the area.
 Some of the most notable factories include the large Ibstock and Weinberger brickworks, and the GKN Driveshafts factory, although the latter company closed in recent years due to relocation and cheaper imports.
 Birlec, a manufacturer of industrial furnaces relocated to Aldridge in the late 1950s, but has since closed.
 Aldridge Plastics Ltd, a plastics injection moulder, was set up in the town in 1968 and continued trading for almost 40 years before ceasing production in 2007.
 From January 2011, GFP Engineering Ltd, a Glass Reinforced Plastic (GRP) moulding company, will commence trading after relocating from nearby Lichfield.
 There is also a marina, Aldridge Marina, offering facilities for canal boat moorers.

 Most of the town's shops are located either on High Street, Anchor Road, or in the shopping area known as "The Parade".
-Well-known shops here include WH Smith, Iceland supermarket, Home Bargains, and Boots The Chemist.
+Well-known shops here include TGJones, Iceland supermarket, Home Bargains, and Boots The Chemist.
 A purpose-built Safeway (UK) opened in 1992 and started operating as a Morrisons in 2004.
 B & M took over the former Focus DIY in Coppice Lane and opened its doors for the first time on 1 August 2015.
 One of the oldest traders in Aldridge is R.H.N.
 Riley Insurances on Anchor Road, they have been trading since 1957 and in Aldridge since about 1970.
 Also in the area is a Wetherspoons Public House, in the former Avion cinema, latterly a bingo hall.
 Many of its original features have been retained including the protected facade.

 Transport

 Many of the buses in Aldridge were renumbered in April 2010 as part of Centro's attempt to simplify bus services in and around the Walsall area.
 Some subsidised services have changed operators over time, such as 25 previously operated by Arriva, iGo, and Diamond.

-As of July 2024 operating services through Aldridge include - Walsall Community Transport (25), Chaserider (36, 36A), and National Express West Midlands (6, 7, 937, 937A, 997).
+As of July 2024 operating services through Aldridge include - Walsall Community Transport (25), Chaserider (36, 36A), and National Express West Midlands (6, 7, 937, 997).
 These services operate to surrounding estates each terminating at Walsall, Birmingham, Sutton Coldfield, Brownhills, Kingstanding, and Lichfield.